anvelezec/product_quantization/README.md

 # Product quantization

 This repository is an introduction to Product Quantization (PQ).
-Product Quantization class allows us to do mathematical operations directly on the compressed matrix representations.
+ProductQuantization class allows us to do mathematical operations directly on the compressed matrix representations.
 The class has the sklearn standard methods: fit, encode, transform and its written in pure python.

 ## References
 * https://github.com/dblalock/bolt